 *One-hour virtual orientation timeslots will be scheduled with participants post-selection

-- Full-time, senior-level government employees of a local, state, tribal, territorial, or federal homeland security/public safety agency, or a private sector employee with homeland security/public safety responsibilities.
+- Full-time, senior-level, local, state, tribal, territorial, federal or military leaders in a homeland security or public safety agency or private sector leaders with significant homeland security/public safety responsibilities.

 DHS Employees: Read this before starting an application.